 Supreme Court rules in favor of pro-life crisis pregnancy centers: A breakdown of NIFLA v.
 Becerra

-In a 5-4 vote on June 26, the Supreme Court ruled in favor of pro-life crisis pregnancy centers, arguing that a California law passed in 2015, which requires anti-abortion pregnancy centers to inform clients about free or low-cost abortion services, is probably a violation of free speech.
+In a 5-4 vote on June 26, the Supreme Court ruled in favor of pro-life crisis pregnancy centers, arguing that a California law passed in 2015, which requires the centers to inform clients about free or low-cost abortion services, is probably a violation of free speech.

 The news comes after the Supreme Court agreed to hear the case in November 2017.
 Oral arguments officially began in March.